mudita/MuditaOS/doc/boot_and_update.md

 ```

-6. In case all above fails, try using gparted on the destination device
-   you should see two FAT partitions on a single disk, if that's not the case
-   use gparted to create a new partition table and re-run the partition script.
+6. In case all of the above fails, try using [gparted](https://gparted.org/) on the destination device.
+You should see two FAT partitions on a single disk.
+If that's not the case, use `gparted` to create a new partition table and re-run the partition script.

 This is how gparted should look like if the disk is OK
    ![Gparted OK](./Images/gparted_ok.png "workflow")

 This is a case if the disk is not correct
    ![Gparted OK](./Images/gparted_fail.png "workflow")

 If the phone fails to start in MSC mode, you can try using the D1_Flash_Loader
-   program to rescue it.
-Go to https://github.com/muditacom/D1_eMMC_FlashLoader/ and clone
-   the project.
-Open it in Ozone and load the .axf file attached in the initial release
-   of the project.
-This will present the phones eMMC storage to the OS and you can
-   partition it correctly then.
+program to rescue it - [clone the GitHub repository](https://github.com/muditacom/D1_eMMC_FlashLoader/), open it in [Ozone](https://www.segger.com/products/development-tools/ozone-j-link-debugger/)) and load the `.axf` file attached in the initial release of the project.
+This will present the phones eMMC storage to the OS and you can partition it correctly then.